emmamayne23/github-profile-viewer/README.md

 # GitHub Profile Viewer

-A simple web application that allows you to search for and view GitHub user profiles.
+A simple react web application that allows you to search for and view GitHub user profiles.

 ## Overview